How to apply for planning permission, planning application fees, and the planning process

 Other ways to apply

 If you're unable to apply online, you can download and send us a paper form.
-Most planning forms are available on the Planning Portal website.
-Any forms that are not available on the planning portal can be found at the bottom of this page.
+Application forms are available on the Planning Portal website.

 Please send us your form, with four copies of each plan and drawings, and the application fee.
 Please post to: Environment and Planning, Kings Court, Chapel Street, King's Lynn, Norfolk, PE30 1EX.